funcai/funcai-php/Readme.md

 and place the contents of the lib folder of the tensorflow archive inside the lib folder in the root of the funcai-php project.

 Download the efficientnet model (todo)

 ### Development

+#### Git lfs
+You need [git lfs](https://git-lfs.github.com/) to checkout this repository.
+Afterwards make sure you run `git lfs pull` to download the tensorflow libraries

 #### Better phpstorm support
 Go to your settings and open "Languages & Frameworks -> PHP -> PHP Runtime -> Others".
 Make sure "FFI" is checked.